Trump set to announce Barrett as Supreme Court pick, as Dems vow to fight

 McConnell said it was Schumer who was "the driving force behind those tactics."
 He said he was reading from 2003 New York newspaper clippings as he quoted the minority leader: "‘I am the leader (of the filibuster movement), and you know, I’m proud of it,’ said the senator from Brooklyn.’"

 The votes at the moment appear to be on the Republicans' side.
-Only two GOP senators, Lisa Murkowski of Alaska and Susan Collins of Maine, indicated that they oppose moving forward with a confirmation before the election.
-And Murkowski recently softened her stance on the matter, indicating that even if she has objections to the process she may vote on the eventual nominee based on her qualifications.
+Only two GOP senators, Lisa Murkowski of Alaska and Susan Collins of Maine, have indicated that they oppose moving forward with a confirmation before the election.
+And Murkowski recently softened her stance on the matter, indicating that even if she has objections to the process, she may vote on the eventual nominee based on her qualifications.

 “I do not support this process moving forward,” she said.
 “Now, having said that, this process is moving forward with or without me.”